 As we sat down to read on New Year’s Eve, I knew I’d find notes summarizing the wonderful visit we had with my folks in Florida, the articles I’d published, the award my husband received, the visitors we’d enjoyed, as well as a few challenges we’d encountered.
 But I’d forgotten so much!
 Like the night we had friends over for cards and one silly joke had the four of us doubled over with laughter, eyes streaming (which, of course, had Steve and I laughing all over again!)
 And the special day we had spent with Steve’s mother – one where signs of her dementia were minimal.
 And the movie that sparked a conversation between us that we would not have otherwise had.

-I have to admit that Steve wasn’t as enthusiastic about the project as I was back in January of last year.
+I have to admit that Steve wasn’t as enthusiastic about the project as I was that first January.
 But, he loves me – so he humors me on such things.
-However, after the enjoyable note-reading session that had us chuckling, quietly remembering, chatting about progress made and plans to come, I wouldn’t be surprised to see more of those notes with his handwriting on them as we celebrate our next New Year’s Eve!
+However, after the enjoyable note-reading session that had us chuckling, quietly remembering, chatting about progress made and plans to come, I wasn’t surprised to see more of those notes with his handwriting on them when we celebrated the next New Year’s Eve!

 While it would be pretty hard to screw up “The Jar” resolution, here’s a few tips that we found made it work: